 There is a general consensus among policymakers and experts about the benefits of better financial inclusion.
-Accordingly, in recent years, ambitious national strategies have incorporated significant efforts to advance financial inclusion—especially through digital means.
+Accordingly, in recent years ambitious national strategies have incorporated significant efforts to advance financial inclusion—especially using digital means.
 Yet, as confirmed by the latest Global Findex (2017) database and nationally available data, while some countries are achieving impressive inclusion gains driven by digital financial services (DFS), in others the take-up of DFS has been lagging behind expectations.

 A reason for this imbalance is that many policymakers lack the necessary analytical tools for identifying the most pressing constraints to financial inclusion—these impediments are where they should be focusing their efforts and where solutions should be prioritized, given limited resources, political space, and implementation capacity.